jross765/kmymoney-api-examples/README.md

 if appropriate. ]

-Each of the example programs compiles as it is (the author always gets mad when he sees example code in other projects that does not even compile, let alone work).
+Each of the example programs compiles as it is (the author always gets mad when he sees example code from stone-age in other projects that does not even compile, let alone work).
 And they are not just code snippets, but complete, self-contained programs that you can actually run.

 Thus, the suggested workflow is: